Eliza Lee Cabot Follen: Career

 When Samuel died in 1819, ten years after her mother had died, Eliza Cabot and her two sisters established a household, and she developed a large circle of friends with literary and religious interests.
 Her friends included William Ellery Channing and Henry Ware.
 Within this circle, she co-founded a Sunday school affiliated with the Federal Street Church.

 Catharine Sedgwick introduced her to the educator Charles Follen.
 Nine years her junior, he initially became Eliza Cabot's protégé.
 In 1828, after his betrothed in Germany declined to emigrate to the United States, Eliza and Charles married.
 He perished on board the Lexington, which was burnt on Long Island Sound, January 13, 1840.

 After Charles's death, Follen educated their only son, Charles Christopher (born 1830), whom, with other pupils, she fitted for Harvard University.
 An intimate friend of Channing, she was a zealous opponent of slavery.

 Follen published the writings of François Fénelon, and of her husband.
 Her writings also included: The Skeptic (1835), Sketches of Married Life (1838), and From Little Songs, for Little Boys and Girls (Boston: Whittemore, Niles and Hall; Milwaukie: A. Whittemore & Co., 1856).
 She edited two Sunday school publications, the Christian Teacher's Manual (1828–1830) and the Child's Friend (1843–1850).

-She was a voluminous writer.
+She was a prolific writer.
 Her poems were first published at Boston (Crosby & Co.), 1839, and while she was in England, she issued another volume for children's use, entitled The Lark and the Linnet, in 1854.
 Both volumes also contain some translations from the German, and versions of a few Psalms.
 Her best known hymns are: